Number one for English language teachers

-Miles Craven provides some valuable tips and ideas for teaching starter- and elementary-level students with minimal resources.
+Miles Craven provides some fun and valuable ideas for teaching starter- and elementary-level students with minimal resources.

 This is a good activity to review key vocabulary for a variety of starter-level word groups.